jerome-marshall/ux-tools/instructions/PRD.md

 - Existing tools don't align with specific research workflow needs
 - Difficulty managing multiple related studies together
+- Lack of organizational hierarchy for complex research initiatives
 - Limited customization of research parameters
 - **Repetitive work recreating the same tree hierarchy for each new question in a test**